andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 papers that build on each other, secondly research areas with their respective papers, and thirdly groups of communicating researchers:

+### Paper Families
-1. Given is a Paper B.
+Given is a Paper B and we are interested in its related papers.
-In order to find similar papers to B, we pass the Research Paper Analyser our paper B, i.e. we give its name, its DOI, or its author.
+For this, we pass the Research Paper Analyser our paper B, i.e. we give its name, its DOI, or its author.
 The Research Paper Analyser now presents all papers on which our paper B is based, and it presents all papers that are based on our paper B in the form of a graph.
-Because these are potentially very many papers, we can filter and sort papers according to our interest, e.g. we can filter and sort them by time, distance, or relevance.
+Because these are potentially very many papers, we can filter and scale graphs according by time, distance, or relevance:

-When filtering, we can let the Research Paper Analyser only output papers from a certain period of time.
-Or we can only have it present papers with a certain keyword.
-The Research Paper Analyser can sort papers by time, distance, and relevance.
-### Parameters for Filtering and Sorting
+#### Parameters for Filtering and Sorting
 - The time of a paper is its year of origin.
 Example: Paper A was written in 2018.
 Its time is 2018.
 - The distance of two papers indicates how closely they are related.